Skip to content

 You will hear about sexual and reproductive health and rights in women living with HIV, experiences from women living with HIV in different regions and contexts, and also how HIV affects young women, trans women and sex workers.

-This session will examine how the convergence of regressive politics and disinvestment undermines health and dignity while highlighting the urgent need for a unified, rights-based response.
+This session examined how the convergence of regressive politics and disinvestment undermines health and dignity while highlighting the urgent need for a unified, rights-based response.

-Masen Davis from Funders Concerned About AIDS will be speaking about the Eroding rights, exacerbating risks: The impact of anti-rights movement on HIV outcomes, and Liberty Matthyse from Gender Dynamix will explore the Resilience & resistance: Advocacy strategies for navigating anti-rights contexts
+Masen Davis from Funders Concerned About AIDS spoke about the Eroding rights, exacerbating risks: The impact of anti-rights movement on HIV outcomes, and Liberty Matthyse from Gender Dynamix will explore the Resilience & resistance: Advocacy strategies for navigating anti-rights contexts

-Cecilia Chung from Transgender Law Center (USA) will be opening the session and moderating the Questions & Answers.
-Ekaterina Romanova, from T-Action Transgender Initiative Group, Armenia, will be speaking on the HIV prevalence, risks, and vulnerabilities of trans and gender diverse people in Saint Petersburg, Russia.
+Cecilia Chung from Transgender Law Center (USA) opened the session and moderated the Questions & Answers.
+Ekaterina Romanova, from T-Action Transgender Initiative Group, Armenia, spoke on the HIV prevalence, risks, and vulnerabilities of trans and gender diverse people in Saint Petersburg, Russia.

-This session will focus on designs to optimize impact, including adaptive Learn-As-you-GO designs, and centring implementation science, social behavioural science and community inclusion in clinical trials.
+This session focused on designs to optimize impact, including adaptive Learn-As-you-GO designs, and centering implementation science, social behavioral science and community inclusion in clinical trials.

-John Rosadiño, Head of Programs and Innovations at LoveYourself, Inc. in the Philippines is speaking on Building inclusive trials
+John Rosadiño, Head of Programs and Innovations at LoveYourself, Inc. in the Philippines spoke on Building inclusive trials

 Erika Castellanos | Executive Director | GATE